roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-20-wordless-roof.md

 ---
 Selective mutism.
 The condition that began revealing itself to me in elementary school.
 Whereas wishing to speak, I cannot.
-Whereas I conversed with my family normally, at a school I grew all nervous and stiff.
-The desired words were not reaching a voice.
-My throat shut them.
+Whereas I conversed with my family normally, at school I grew all nervous and stiff.
+Desired words were not reaching a voice.
+My throat shut them off.
-Whereas wanting to get along with various a people, chatting a lot, and laughing.
+Whereas wanting to get along with various people, chatting a lot, and laughing.
 I just cannot do that.
 {: class="first-paragraph"}